ahmadalkawasmeh/Scrabble/README.md

 	- Sequence Diagram 2: placeWord.png
 		- Demonstrates how a Word object is placed on the board
 	- Sequence Diagram 3: swapLetter.png
 		- Demonstrates how a Player is able to swap a letter from their tray for a new letter from the shared LetterBag
-	- Sequence Diagram 4: scoreCalculation.png
-		- Demonstrates how the score is calculated for a Word placed on the board
-	- Sequence Diagram 5: AIDecisionMaking.png
+	- Sequence Diagram 4: AIDecisionMaking.png
 		- Demonstrates how the AI chooses to either place a word, swap, or pass to progress the game forward
-	- Sequence Diagram 6: xmlsequence.png
+	- Sequence Diagram 5: XMLSequence.png
 		- Demonstrates how board reads and parses an XML file and applies the special square configuration to itself
 	- ChangeLog.PDF
 		- This document outlines the rationale of design decisions for the current implementation of the program.
         - board.xml
                 - This is the original standard Scrabble board setup
         - board2.xml